 Jump to a section…

-What is an MLB Rookie Card?
+What Is an MLB Rookie Card?

 For many collectors, an MLB rookie card is the first collectible trading card featuring a baseball player during their maiden season with the league.
 Because of their limited printing run, these cards have the potential to be the most valuable of all the cards featuring that player — especially if they have a successful or memorable career.

 Traditionally, rookie cards are made from sturdy paper stock or paperboard.
 But recently, card manufacturers have been using new mediums to mint the latest rookie cards.
 One of these are blockchain-based assets known as NFTs, whose enhanced security, tradability, and versatility are ideal for sports collectibles.
-To start exploring the world of crypto-collectibles, sign up for an account with Dibbs and receive free NFTs:

 The True Stories of 6 Legendary MLB Rookie Cards

 Jackie Robinson Rookie Card

 A revolutionary both on and off the field, Jackie Robinson influenced every aspect of professional baseball.

 The first black MLB player in history, Robinson smashed the walls of prejudice that had kept the league segregated for almost six decades.
 Part of what allowed Robinson to break the color barrier was his undeniable talent, which earned him numerous accolades, awards, and a World Series championship.
 The other component was his character, evidenced by his dedication to the civil rights movement, commitment to nonviolence, and his own words — once telling fellow legend Hank Aaron that “the game of baseball is great, but the greatest thing is what you do after your career is over.”